cakeio-unreal/cakeio-unreal.github.io/docs/core-api/special-types/cakeextfilter.md

     ExtFilter.AddExtensions(TEXTVIEW("txt|jpg"));
         // Filter Set: [".txt", ".jpg"]
     ```
-    `AddExtensions` returns an discardable `int32` value we can capture, which indicates the number of extensions that were actually added.
-Since the filter set only allows for unique entries, even a fully well-formed filter syntax string might not result in every entry being added (if it already exists it is skipped):
+    `AddExtensions` returns a discardable `int32` value we can capture, which indicates the number of extensions that were actually added.
+This number can differ from the number of extensions submitted since the filter only stores unique entries:

     ```c++
     FCakeExtFilter ExtFilter{};